tensorturtle/classy-sort-yolov5/README.md

 # ℂ𝕝𝕒𝕤𝕤𝕪𝕊𝕆ℝ𝕋

 ClassySORT is a simple real-time multi-object tracker (MOT) that works for any kind of object class (not just people).
+I created this to make it easier for people to create video object detection applications.

+This is a one-person free time project.
+Also, I am curious to find out what you're using `classy-sort-yolov5` for, so please tell me!

 by Jason Sohn

-**This is a personal project done without any compensation on my spare time.
-I am willing to address Issues, but cannot make any promises for support.
-Like any other open source effort, kind words like "please" and "thank you" go a long way.**

 ![demo-footage](assets/velon-2019-creds.gif)